1.2 Definitions of Species

 According to Mayr (2) there are three species concepts currently being used:

-2. The Nondimensional Species Concept.
+1. The Typological Species Concept.
+According to this concept, if two organisms are morphologically different, they are considered two distinct species.
+Using this criterion, even two organisms in the same reproductive community that show only slight morphological differences from one another would be two distinct species.2.
+The Nondimensional Species Concept.
 This concept fixes the individuals of a species as those found at a single locality (sympatric) and [31] occurring at the same time (synchronous).
 The separation of a species from another by space and time is emphasized.
 However, sometimes the territories of species are not obvious, and ambiguity is introduced in defining local population.

 3. The Interbreeding-population Concept.
 The criterion of interbreeding between two populations is used to determine a species.
 It considers species as a group of individuals that actually or potentially interbreed with each other.
 This concept has the advantage of being multidimensional in that populations occupying different geographical regions or living in different time periods are classified on the ability to interbreed.
 The difficulty, however, of the practical application of "potentially" interbreeding is apparent; nevertheless, this concept provides an operational definition of species.

-The most widely accepted current definition of species among scientists represents a synthesis of elements from all three of the above concepts, namely (3):
+represents a synthesis of elements from all three of the above concepts,

 2. Species consist of populations rather than of unconnected individuals.